-Figure 2 (Left) End-systolic (maximum) LA volume from an elite athlete with a volume index of 33 mL/m2.
-(Right) Normal mitral inflow pattern acquired by PW Doppler from the same subject.
-Mitral E velocity was 100 cm/s, and A velocity was 38 cm/s.
-This athlete had trivial MR, which was captured by PW Doppler.
-Notice the presence of a larger LA volume despite normal function.
+Figure 2 (Left) End-systolic (maximum) LA volume from an elite athlete with a me inde of 35mL/m2.
+(Right) Normal mitral inflow as 1 pattern acquired by PW Doppler from the same subject.
+Mitral E velocity nd A velocity was 38 cm/s.
+This athlete cm/s had trivial MR, which was captured by PW Doppler.
+Notice the present olume despite normal function.

-disease have shown that LA volume index $\geq 34 \text{ mL/m}^2$ is an independent predictor of death, heart failure, atrial fibrillation, and ischemic stroke.
-12 However, one must recognize that dilated left atria may be seen in patients with bradycardia and 4-chamber enlargement, anemia and other high-output states, atrial flutter or fibrillation, and significant mitral valve disease, in the absence of diastolic dys function.
-Likewise, it is often present in elite athletes in the absence of cardiovascular disease (Figure 2).
-Therefore, it is important to consider LA volume measurements in conjunction with a patient's clinical status, other chambers' volumes, and Doppler parameters of LV relaxation.
+disease have shown that LA volume index $\geq 34 \text{ mL/m}^2$ is independent predictor of death, heart failure, atrial fibrillation, ischemic stroke.
+12 However, one must recognize that dilated 15ft at may be seen in patients with bradycardia and 4-chap ment, anemia and other high-output states, atrial flutte and significant mitral valve disease, in the abser cardiovascular disease (Figure 2).
+Therefore is portar sider LA volume measurements nce of portant 📝 conpatient's Do clinical status, other chambers' vol arameters of LV relaxation.